microsoft/Hack-Together-Fabric-AI/AI_access.md

 > **Key:** Use the key you got in step 3 above.
 >
 > **Never commit your keys to a Git repository or share them publicly.**

+*If at any point your code runs and a request returns without content, runyour code again (maybe a couple of times) and it should work.
+This is the expected behaviour of Azure OpenAI some of the time.*

 ### Model Details
 For this event you have access to the four models below.
 You'll need to use the **model names from the table** below in your code.